|

 TrustedBSD Project

-The TrustedBSD project is an open source project developing
+The TrustedBSD Project is an open source community developing

 The TrustedBSD Project originally targeted trusted operating system